 So it’s only natural that we would start to see the same behaviors forming in the workplace.
 This evolution is driving the digital workplace to a more intelligent workplace, powered by the Internet of Things (IoT), artificial intelligence, and workplace hubs.
 The intelligent workplace doesn’t replace the digital workplace — it’s an evolution to start making better use of all of the data, information, and connections that have been digitized from the digital workplace.

-The top technologies and themes we predict that we’ll see make up the intelligent workplace include artificial intelligence, intelligent apps, augmented analytics, Internet of things, conversational platforms, machine learning, blockchain, and event–driven micro services.
+The top technologies and themes we predict that we’ll see make up the intelligent workplace include artificial intelligence, intelligent apps, augmented analytics, Internet of things, conversational interfaces and platforms, machine learning, blockchain, and event–driven micro services.